-This year, it’s the turn of M.I.A., outspoken activist, collaboration queen and only the fourth woman to curate the festival.
+This year, it’s the turn of M.I.A., outspoken activist, collaboration queen and only the fourth woman to curate the festival in its 24 year history.

-The line-up has just been announced – and 2017 promises to be a vintage year.
-True to MIA's own fearless outlook on music and politics.
-There's plenty more to be announced, but so far we know that Mercury-winning hip hop artists Young Fathers will be there – widely hailed as the new face of socially-conscious British hip hop.
+The line-up is a thrilling reflection of MIA's own eclectic influences, global perspective and political ferocity.
+Mercury-winning hip hop artists Young Fathers, widely hailed as the new face of socially-conscious British hip hop, will be there, in a one-off performance complete with a choir.
 Mykki Blanco, LGBT rapper summa cum laude, will take to the stage.
 Dexta Daps brings his pottymouthed Jamaican dancehall to Meltdown.
+And that's just the tip of the iceberg.

 M.I.A has said that she wanted to bring together music's best forward thinkers. '[I want to] redefine the concept of a melting pot,' she adds, taking the concept of a Meltdown and turning it into a celebration of diversity, during these charged times.
 'It will be about putting on a musical week that shows different types of music which have inspired each other to exist.
 When music acts as inspiration, it's boundary-less.'